Route 91 Survivor Shot, Killed in Borderline Bar Shooting

 It was College Country Night, a weekly event at Borderline, where students from local colleges such as Pepperdine, Cal Lutheran, Moorpark and Cal State Channel Islands were regulars.

 Telemachus Orfanos loved to go to the popular Western-style bar and go line dancing.
-He was among several hundred people inside the venue around 11:15 p.m. when a gunman dressed in all black opened fire, killing 12 people and injuring a dozen others.
+He was among more than 100 people inside the venue when a gunman dressed all in black opened fire around 11:15 p.m., killing 12 people and injuring a dozen others.

-Tel, who served in the Navy from 2011-2014, moved back in with his parents after his time in the service.
-He was working at the INFINITI dealership in Thousand Oaks.
+Orfanos, who went by Tel and served in the Navy from 2011-2014, moved back in with his parents after his time in the service.
+He was working at the Infiniti car dealership in Thousand Oaks.

 On Oct.
 1, 2017, the Navy veteran made it out alive of the Route 91 Harvest music festival where 58 people were killed and hundreds of others were wounded.